 They stay stuck — for years — in survival or stability.
 They do their best, paying their bills, spending, maybe saving a little, but it still feels like money is not in their control.

 You’re behind on rent, bills, and debt.
-An unexpected $200 expense can wreckeverything.
-You still live pay to pay, and when you finally start getting ahead and building up a little savings, you’re just waiting for it to disappear on some expense.
+An unexpected $200 expense would tip you over the financial edge.
+You live pay to pay, and when you finally start getting ahead and building up a little savings, you’re just waiting for it to disappear – like it always does.

-You’re current and up to date on bills and have even built a small emergency fund.
-Having reviewed all your insurances, you now have a safety net in place.
-You feel a sense of relief knowing that if something goes wrong, you’ve got a level (albeit maybe fragile) financial protection.
+You’re current and up to date on bills and have even built as mall emergency fund.
+Having insurances in place, you now have a safety net as well as a stable income.
+You feel a sense of relief knowing that if something goes wrong, you’ve got a level of financial stability.

 This is where most people stop.